SentientUI

 // pages/index.tsx

-import { loadAdaptiveAssignments } from '@sentientui/react';
+import { loadAdaptiveAssignments } from '@sentientui/react/server';

 export async function getServerSideProps({ req }) {